 Porcelain veneers are thin, translucent shells of ceramic that we permanently bond to teeth.
 Porcelain veneers are highly stain-resistant and have similar light-reflecting properties to natural teeth.

 Lumineers are a type of dental veneer.
-Though Dr. Hess does not offer the brand Lumineers, he can offer similar restorations, which, like Lumineers, require little or no tooth preparation.
+Though Dr. Hess does not offer Lumineers, he can offer similar restorations that require little or no tooth preparation.

 Composite resin veneers are tooth-colored, biocompatible materials we apply directly to the tooth and sculpt into form.
 This type of dental veneer requires little to no preparation, and we complete them in a single visit.